top of page

 • Launched in 1997

-• Only U.S. coin ever to have a different reverse design each year (proof version)
+• Only U.S. coin with a different reverse design each year (proof version)

 • Face value: $100 (1 oz)